BarelyMiSSeD/minqlx-plugins/README.md

 This plugin will spectate people when teams are uneven.
 It will, by default settings, first look at player score then player play time to determine who, on the team with more players, gets put to spectate.
-When a player gets put to spectate they will automatically get put into the queue in the begining of the line.
+When a player gets put to spectate they will automatically get put into the queue in the beginning of the line.

 There is also the option to have the players in spectate for too long (set with qlx_queueMaxSpecTime) to be kicked.
 This will only kick the player, not do any kind of ban, so the player can reconnect immediately.